No essay required.

 If you’ve already been accepted to college, make sure you understand all the paperwork and deadlines associated with requesting a gap year deferral.
 Some schools will easily allow you to defer while others may require you to reapply in a year.
 Talk to the admissions office at your school to understand the policies.

 If you’re planning to apply to college during your gap year, Talmage suggests reconsidering that decision and applying to at least one school while you’re a high school senior.
-Talmage’s reasoning: “The application process will let them learn about college admission while still being a senior — when their high school classmates, teachers and counselors can readily support them.”
+Talmage’s reasoning: “The application process will let them learn about college admission while still being a senior—when their high school classmates, teachers, and counselors can readily support them.”
 Plus, it’ll be easier to gather your application materials, like transcripts, while you’re still a student at your high school, and you’ll get more accurate letters of recommendations when you’re fresh in your teachers’ minds.

 A gap year can be a wonderful opportunity to expand your world experience prior to college, but it’s not a fit for everyone.
 If you’re still having problems answering whether a gap year is a good next step for you, consult with your family and high school counselor.
 They can help you figure out if a gap year is the right move for your future.